Introduction

 Common triggers include:

-Her stomach reacted badly to onions and garlic.
+Her stomach reacted badly to garlic and onions.

 When she reduced them, her symptoms improved a lot.